corberan/artSpider/README.md

 # artSpider
-a realtime spider for art-search for ASP.NET
+a realtime spider for art-search using ASP.NET